Vietnamese Beef and Potatoes

 • 1 tablespoon soy sauce

-• fish sauce to taste, a teaspoon and up to a tablespoon
+• fish sauce to taste, up to a tablespoon

 • 2 green onions, thinly sliced for garnish